Lot (biblical person): Daughters

 After the destruction of Sodom and Gomorrah, Lot was afraid to stay in Zoar and so he and his two daughters resettled into the hills, living in a cave.
-The elder daughter, seeing that there were no men to marry, told the younger that they should instead sleep with their father to continue their lineage.
-Toward this, they got Lot exceedingly drunk with wine.
-The elder then laid with her father without his knowing.
-She insisted the younger do the same, and so the younger did the same to her father the next day.
-The older daughter conceived Moab (Hebrew מוֹאָב, lit., "from the father" [meh-Av]), father of the Moabites; the younger conceived Ben-Ammi (Hebrew בֶּן-עַמִּי, lit., "Son of my people"), father of the Ammonites.
+Concerned for their father having descendants, one evening, Lot's eldest daughter gets Lot drunk and has sex with him without his knowledge.
+The elder daughter then insisted that her younger sister also get him drunk and have sex with him, which the younger sister duly did on the following night.
+From these incestuous unions, the older daughter conceived Moab (Hebrew מוֹאָב, lit., "from the father" [meh-Av]), father of the Moabites; while the younger conceived Ben-Ammi (Hebrew בֶּן-עַמִּי, lit., "Son of my people"), father of the Ammonites.

 The story, usually called Lot and his daughters, has been the subject of many paintings over the centuries, and became one of the subjects in the Power of Women group of subjects, warning men against the dangers of succumbing to the temptations of women, while also providing an opportunity for an erotic depiction.
 The scene generally shows Lot and his daughters eating and drinking in their mountain refuge.
 Often the background contains a small figure of Lot's wife, and in the distance, a burning city.

+Along with the account of Tamar and Judah (Genesis 38:11–26), this is one instance of "sperm stealing" in the Bible, in which a woman seduces and has sex with her male relative under false pretenses in order to become pregnant.
+Each case involves a direct ancestor of King David.